anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 IDevID to provide proof-of-identity as outlined in {{per}}.

-When using EST, the registrar-agent sends the enrollment request to the registrar with an HTTPS POST at the endpoint "/.well-known/est/simpleenroll".
+When using EST, the registrar-agent sends the enrollment request to the registrar with an HTTP-over-TLS POST at the endpoint "/.well-known/est/simpleenroll".

 The enrollment-request Content-Type is: